The Jubilee Centre

 How is the Jubilee Centre Organised?

-The Jubilee Centre - consists of two teaching groups: one for mixed Early Years and Key Stage 1 and one for Key Stage 2.
-It aims to provide a safe and engaging learning space for those children that find it more challenging to access large, whole class teaching.
+The Jubilee Centre - consists of three teaching groups organised according to the age and ability of each individual child.
+Our aim is to provide a safe and engaging learning space for those children that find it more challenging to access large, whole class teaching.

 Successful and meaningful integration is a key aim and this takes different forms depending on the needs of the children.